cyberbotics/webots-doc/guide/the-user-interface.md

 The `Revert World` menu item (and button) reloads the current world from the saved version and restarts the simulation from the beginning.

+> **note**: When opening (or reverting) a world, if the world takes more than 2 seconds to load a window will pop up and show the progression.
+Using this window it is possible to cancel the loading of the world, in that case, the empty world will be opened instead.

 The `New Text File` menu item (and button) opens an empty text file in the text editor.